JavierRosales/Pands-Project/README.md

 **3. What is the Fisher Iris data set?**

 This Iris data set was introduced by British mathematician and statistician Ronald Fisher which he published in his paper in 1936 *The use of multiple measurements in taxonomic problems*.
 The data set is often used in data mining, classification and clustering examples and to test algorithms.
+It is famous because it is used as the "hello world" in data sets and statistics by most people.

-The data set contains a set of 150 records of flowers representing three species of Iris (Iris setosa, versicolor and virginica) under five attributes - petal length, petal width, sepal length, sepal width and species.
+The data set contains five columns, the first four are the measurements of the flowers in centimeters and the fifth is the species of the flower.
+The set comprises of 150 records of flowers representing three species of Iris (Iris setosa, versicolor and virginica) under five attributes - petal length, petal width, sepal length, sepal width and species.
 It is a data set which is based on the combination of four measurements, petal length and width, sepal length and width.
 Fisher developed a linear discriminant model to distinguish the species from each other.
+"Logistic regression is a classification algorithm traditionally limited to only two-class classification problems.
+If you have more than two classes then Linear Discriminant Analysis is the preferred linear classification technique."